openlab-at-city-tech/openlab/wp-content/plugins/ultimate-category-excluder/readme.txt

 == Screenshots ==

 1. Check the categories you want to exclude.
+2. Click on Update to save your selections.

 == Changelog ==

+= 1.7 =
+* Added option to disable category exclusion if request for posts is coming from authenticated API.
+Thanks to Daniel Jalkut (Red Sweater) (@redsweater) for providing the code.

 = 1.6 =
 * Added array checks to avoid fatal error on plugin's admin page.